Russell B. Long: Retirement

 After he considered and rejected a run for governor of Louisiana, Long retired from the Senate in January 1987.
 Senator J. Bennett Johnston said of his colleague: "His absence will leave a huge void that's going to be very, very difficult to fill here in Washington."
 Edward J. Steimel, president of the Louisiana Association of Business and Industry, described Long as "very well regarded in the business community nationally."

 Summing up his career in the Senate, President Ronald Reagan called him a "legend... one of the most skillful legislators, compromisers and legislative strategists in history."

-In 1986, Democratic U.S. Representative John Breaux of Crowley, a former legislative aide and House successor of Governor Edwards, was elected to succeed Long in the Senate.
-Breaux defeated the Republican U.S. Representative Henson Moore of Baton Rouge.
+In 1986, Democratic US Representative John Breaux of Crowley, a former legislative aide and House successor of Governor Edwards, was elected to succeed Long in the Senate.
+Breaux defeated the Republican US Representative Henson Moore of Baton Rouge.
 Moore had led the balloting in the nonpartisan blanket primary but lost the general election to Breaux in a nationally Democratic year.

 Long remained in Washington, D.C., after his senatorial retirement as a highly-desired lobbyist.
 For a brief period following his retirement, he was a partner in the law firm of Finley, Kumble, Wagner, Underberg, Manley, Myerson & Casey, which dissolved in 1987.
 He later founded the Long Law Firm, where he remained a partner until his death.
 Long served on the board of directors of the New York Stock Exchange, Lowe's Companies, Inc., and Metropolitan Life Insurance Company.

 In 1996, he endorsed Mary Landrieu, the Democratic nominee, in the race to succeed retiring Senator J. Bennett Johnston.
 Coincidentally, Landrieu defeated the same Woody Jenkins, a Democrat-turned-Republican, whom Long had beaten in Long's last Senate race in 1980.
 Long was particularly critical of Jenkins's national sales tax proposal to supersede the federal income tax, a move that Long stated would benefit "the wealthy."